University Policy #1100

 2. Policy Statement

 Boise State University is a state institution of higher education supportive of the right of free expression and Speech Activities by the University Community and others.
 The time, place, and manner of free expression activities may be regulated to prevent unreasonable interference or conflict with the educational, research, housing, or other legitimate functions of the University, including the normal use by others of Public Areas, or any other scheduled activities.
-The Vice President for Student Affairs, in consultation with University Conference Services, is responsible for the administration and implementation of the regulations for the use of Public Areas.
+The Vice President for Student Affairs, in consultation with University Event Services, is responsible for the administration and implementation of the regulations for the use of Public Areas.

 3.1 “B” Plaza